Research

 Media attention: Rotman Insights Hub.

 Social media attention before earnings announcements is overly optimistic, fails to predict fundamentals, and generates buying pressure, leading to a 58 bps stock return as intermediaries seek higher returns for providing liquidity.
-Such price pressure distorts the price informativeness of fundamentals.
+Such price pressure distorts price informativeness ahead of announcements.
 A return reversal occurs immediately following announcements as markets correct mispricing.
 How stock prices respond to earning news is endogenous to the effect of social media in the pre-announcement price formation.
 A pre-announcement trading strategy based on expected social media attention yields 40 bps monthly alphas.
-When noise trading is systematically driven, it can deter liquidity provision and price revelation.
+Social media activity leads to predictable upward price pressure ahead of scheduled announcements, diminishing the informational content of stock prices.

 Pre Ph.D. research